meeduse/rllib4prob/README.md

 This project provides a Java-based toolchain for running **Model-Based Reinforcement Learning (MBRL)** algorithms over **formal B specifications** executed through the ProB model checker.
 It supports multiple exploration strategies, several reward computation mechanisms, and a variety of MBRL algorithms including Value Iteration, Policy Iteration, and their variants.

-The main motivation is to treat a B machine as an executable environment, allowing RL agents to learn directly from a formally specified transition system without requiring any handcrafted simulator.
+The goal is to treat a B machine as an executable environment, allowing RL agents to learn directly from a **formally specified** transition system without requiring any handcrafted simulator.

 ## Features